Landecker Tunnel

 Is the Landeck Tunnel toll-free?

 No, the Landeck Tunnel is not toll-free.
-A valid vignette is required to use the tunnel, as it is part of the A 12.
-No separate route toll is charged in addition.
-The toll exemption that is often referred to applied only in 2020 during the complete closure of state road L 76.
+A valid vignette must be held to use the tunnel, as it is part of the A 12.
+No separate route toll is charged beyond that.
+The toll exemption that is often referred to only applied in 2020 during the complete closure of the regional road L 76.

-How much is the toll for the Landeck Tunnel?
+How much does the toll for the Landeck Tunnel cost?

-Driving through the Landeck Tunnel is covered by the purchase of a vignette.
-You can buy a digital vignette from us.
+Travel through the Landeck Tunnel is covered by purchasing a vignette.
+You can purchase a digital vignette from us.

-How much does it cost to drive over the Reschen Pass?
+How much does it cost to travel over the Reschen Pass?

 The Reschen Pass from Italy to Austria is toll-free.
-However, on the Austrian side, please note the vignette requirement that applies in many places in Austria.
-You can buy a digital vignette for Austria easily and conveniently from us at any time.
+However, on the Austrian side, the vignette requirement that applies in many parts of Austria must be observed.
+A digital vignette for Austria can be purchased from us at any time, easily and conveniently.

 Is the 179 in Austria subject to tolls?

 No, the B 179 is toll-free.
-However, the federal state of Tyrol is planning to introduce a toll on this section.
-If that happens, residents would likely be exempt from paying the toll.
+However, the state of Tyrol is planning to introduce a toll on this road section.
+Should this happen, local residents would likely be exempt from paying the toll.

 Is the 187 in Austria subject to tolls?

-No. Road 187 in Austria is only subject to tolls for vehicles with a technically permissible maximum gross weight of more than 7.5 tonnes.
+No. The 187 in Austria is only subject to tolls for vehicles with a technically permissible gross weight exceeding 7.5 tonnes.

-Is the B180 after the tunnel in Landeck subject to tolls?
+Is the B180 behind the tunnel in Landeck subject to tolls?

 Yes, the B 180 is subject to tolls.
-As on many roads in Austria, a vignette is required for using the B 180.
-The digital vignette can be purchased easily and conveniently at any time in our online shop.
+Like many roads in Austria, the use of the B 180 requires a valid vignette.
+The digital vignette can be purchased at any time, easily and conveniently, in our Online Shop.

 How long is the Landeck Tunnel?

 Construction work on the Landeck Tunnel in Tyrol began in 1997.
-Construction was completed in 2000.
+The construction work was completed in 2000.

 Milena Paasch